Valid for versions 82 through the latest version

 To create an additional Web Disk account, perform the following steps:

-- Enter the desired account information in the available text boxes.
+- Enter the desired username in the Username text box.

 - Enter and confirm the new password in the appropriate text boxes.
 The system evaluates the password that you enter on a scale of 100 points.
 0 indicates a weak password, while 100 indicates a very secure password.
 You can also click Password Generator to generate a strong password.
 For more information, read our Password & Security documentation.